 The table below lists the current and historical P/E ratios & CAPE ratios of Growth and Value stocks, calculated using Russell 1000 Growth and Russell 1000 Value indices.
-The trailing price-earnings ratio of growth equities is currently 39.61 and the corresponding ratio for value stocks is 21.72 (12/31/2020).
-The valuation spread between growth and value has not been this large since the height of the dot-com bubble of the early 2000s.
-The spread is even more significant when valuations are evaluated using the CAPE ratio.
+The trailing price-earnings ratio of growth equities is currently 24.13 and the corresponding ratio for value stocks is 14.71 (12/31/2022).
+In the beginning of the year 2022, the valuation spread between growth and value was the largest since the height of the dot-com bubble of the early 2000s.
+However, the year 2022 was terrible especially for growth stocks and the valuation spread has decreased rapidly.

 For the latest data, check the data subscriptions provided by Siblis Research.